shred/acme4j/src/site/markdown/migration.md

 This document will help you migrate your code to the latest _acme4j_ version.

+## Migration to Version 0.14

+All resource locations are now `URL` objects (previously they were `URI`s).
+This should affect your source only in a minimum way, if any.

 ## Migration to Version 0.13

 In the `acme4j-client` module, the `org.shredzone.acme4j.util` package has been renamed in order to fix a split package in Java 9.
 This package is meant to be internal, so this change should not break your code.
 The same named public package in the `acme4j-utils` module is unchanged.